McAllen Workers Compensation Lawyers

 • An inability to prove that the accident occurred due to workplace-related hazards

 Whether your claim has been limited or blocked outright by an employer, it helps to have an experienced McAllen workers comp denial lawyer by your side.
-We will examine your denial letter, your initial claim documents, and the relevant details of your workplace accident.
+We will examine your denial letter, initial claim documents, and the relevant details of your workplace accident.
 Then, we’ll push for the compensation you deserve.

 What’s Covered